ObolNetwork/obol-docs/docs/testnet.md

 - Make deploying Ethereum validator nodes accessible using the DV Launchpad.
 - Build comprehensive guides for various profiles to spin up DVs with minimal supervision from the core team.

-## Circe Attack Net

-**Participants:** Obol Community, Immunefi Bug Bounty searchers, Code4rena.io

-**State:** Client Hardening

-**Network:** Görli

-**Target Completed Date:** To be announced

-**Duration:** 2-4 weeks operation, depending on how resilient the clients are

-**Goals:**

-- Break Charon, the DV launchpad, and the API in multiple ways after having focused primarily on the happy path during the previous testnets.
-- Create a number of testing tools to facilitate the disruption of Charon, including releasing a p2p network abuser, a fuzz testing client, k6 scripts for load testing/hammering RPC endpoints and more.
-- Find as many memory leaks, DoS vulnerable endpoints and operations, missing signature verifications and more.
-- This testnet may be centered around a hackathon if suitable.